niiknow/filehose/README.md

 # filehose
-filehose is a firehose for parsing and split individual csv file into mulitple files.
+filehose is for parsing and split individual csv file into mulitple files.

+It's like a firehose for file.

 ## LICENSE